johnmathewdino/init_auth_django/README.md

 Welcome to the Django Authentication Starter project!
 This project provides a solid foundation for building web applications with user authentication features, including user registration, login, logout, forgot password, password reset, and email confirmation.

+You can use this as a starter project for your own Django web applications or you can copy the authentication app into your existing Django project.

 ## Features

 - User Registration: Allow users to create new accounts by providing basic information.